| A History of Crow-puting My father, a retired electrical engineer, took up personal

 after figuring out how to do it I am sort of intrigued with the absolute control it

+offers.
 The next day I shipped off a zip disc with the ad as well as

 attempting to upload it through my poky modem to Gazetteland.
 Everything